LBaP! Lesson 5 Overview

 When I get to designing level layouts, I know that Pea can jump to platforms that are 3 tiles high with enough room to reach the apex of her maximum jump height (when the player presses and holds the jump button) and go into a falling state for a moment before landing on the platform from above.

 In the next lesson, we will dive deep into Hauntology's Platformer+ Plugin, the single most important plugin we will be using in this course.
-We will use it to greatly expand on both the player movement and the player move-set.
+We will use it to greatly expand on both the player animations and the player move-set.
 We will also add some timber log collectibles to the 'Tutorial' scene, completing the games introductory mission so Gardener Greg can build a new staircase and Pea can continue her adventure.

-Until next time, Happy coding!
+Until next time, happy coding!

 - Tom (Gumpy Function)